Hurricane Marco (2020): Preparations

 Honduras issued tropical storm watches along its coastline when Tropical Depression Fourteen was designated, before quickly upgrading to warnings hours later.
 Tropical Storm Watches, and later Tropical Storm Warnings and Hurricane Watches, were also issued for the eastern side of the Yucatán Peninsula, as the storm was first predicted to move over the peninsula as a strong tropical storm.
 When Marco moved to the north instead of northwest, a Tropical Storm Warning was issued by the Government of Cuba for the Pinar del Río Province and the Isle of Youth.

 Tropical Storm, Hurricane, and Storm Surge Watches were issued in Louisiana, Mississippi, and Alabama when Marco's forecast track shifted significantly eastward on August 22.
 Many of these watches were upgraded to warnings as the storm continued its approach.
 In the state of Texas, the Padre Island National Seashore closed on August 22 in preparation for the hurricane.
 In Mississippi, mandatory evacuation orders were in place on August 23 at the Gulfport and Biloxi marinas and the harbor in Long Beach.
 All boats were ordered to be moved by sundown that same day.
 In Gulfport, the fuel dock was closed.
 However, all the warnings were eventually downgraded and canceled when the storm rapidly weakened as it approached the coast.
-600 additional resources from were requested from Alabama Power, Georgia Power, and other power crews to help restoration efforts.
-A tornado watch was issued for Far Southeast Alabama, the Florida Panhandle, Southwest Georgia, and the Coastal Waters at 20:40 UTC on August 24.
+Six hundred additional resources from were requested from Alabama Power, Georgia Power, and other power crews to help restoration efforts.
+A tornado watch was issued for southeast Alabama, the Florida Panhandle, Southwest Georgia, and United States coastal waters at 20:40 UTC on August 24.